Mary Caroline Crawford: Life and career

 In 1907, Crawford graduated from the Boston School for Social Workers.
 She founded the Social Service Publicity Bureau, which provided promotion and publicity for social welfare organizations.
-She briefly served as secretary of the Boston chapter of the Women’s Trade Union League.
+She briefly served as secretary of the Boston chapter of the Women's Trade Union League.
 She was also active in the Boston Authors Club, the Monday Evening Club for Social Workers, and the Boston Quota Club.
-Her most signifgant role was as Executive Secretary of the Ford Hall Forum between 1908 and 1921 and the Old South Meeting House Forum between 1921 and 1932, where she facilitated weekly lectures and discussions with workers.
+Her most significant role was as Executive Secretary of the Ford Hall Forum between 1908 and 1921 and the Old South Meeting House Forum between 1921 and 1932, where she facilitated weekly lectures and discussions with workers.

-Mary Caroline Crawford died on 15 November 1932 in her Beacon Hill home.
+Mary Caroline Crawford died on November 15, 1932 in her Beacon Hill home.